How Hearing Aids Work

 Hearing aids have come along way since their initial invention in the 17th century; today we enjoy the clarity and automation of digital hearing aids, which can be selected and fine tuned to meet almost anyone's needs.

 Most hearing aids will have two microphones concealed in the body somewhere behind tiny holes or slits.
-One faces forward and one backward, giving a 360 degree capture capability.
+One faces forward and one backward, giving a 360-degree capture capability.
 These microphones are highly sensitive and can be manipulated by the hearing aid in real time, such that if background noise is detected behind the listener, sophisticated devices will attenuate or switch off the rear facing microphone, cleaning the signal for the listener automatically.
-This 'directionality' greatly enhances the clarity of speech in noisey environments and is one of the most widely used features is modern hearing aids today.
-Once sound is picked up by the microphones it is transformed in a digital signal that a computer can understand, and sent to the processor.
+This 'directionality' greatly enhances the clarity of speech in noisy environments and is one of the most widely used features in modern hearing aids today.
+Once sound is picked up by the microphones, it is transformed into digital signal that a computer can understand and is sent to the processor.

 The processor is where the 'magic' happens, and allows the sound you hear to be manipulated in a number of ways, such that it is delivered to the ear in the cleanest, most natural way possible.
 Like a mixing desk in a music studio, the processor allows the aid to perform a number of functions, including: